 The Wool & Prince Polo sells for $78-$98.

 Bluffworks Threshold Performance T-Shirt

 You might be seeing a pattern here… but Bluffworks is back with their Threshold Performance T-Shirt.
 This ultra-lightweight t-shirt is made from a blend of 66% Polyester, 29% Lyocell, and 5% Elastane so it has a ton of stretch, it wicks moisture well, and is very breathable.
 The fabric is thin (which is why it’s airy/breathable) so if you like a little more heft to your shirts then you might want to look elsewhere.

 The Bluffworks Threshold Performance T-Shirt sells for $45

 Wool & Price has a number of both short-sleeves and long-sleeve button-up shirts made from merino wool.
 I own one of their button-down oxford shirts and the fabric is very sturdy — I’d say it makes a nice choice for cooler weather as I can see it getting a little warm in the hot weather.

 They also have a new wool/linen blend which will be more airy and breathable so these look great for warmer weather (I’ll be testing these once they get back in stock).

 The Wool and Prince Button-Up Shirts sell for $98-$138

 Outlier Merino T-Shirt

-Outlier is another high-end brand which makes excellent products and one of my favorite items is their Ultrafine Merino T-shirt.
+Outlier is another high-end brand that makes excellent products and one of my favorite items is their Ultrafine Merino T-shirt.
 It’s made from 17.5, 195gsm Merino Jersey Wool so the fabric is sturdy and drapes a bit better than many other merino t-shirts.
-And it comes is a lot of nice colors.
-But like all other Outlier products, the ultra high-quality comes at a very high price.
+And it comes in a lot of nice colors.
+But like all other Outlier products, the ultra-high-quality comes at a very high price.